 WordPress

 WordPress is an open-source blogging platform at its core.
 It can be installed for free on your servers or by using a third-party hosting provider.
 It has been developed by the community over many years and has relied on cooperation and coders providing their skills for free to build it.
-This is both a strength and a weakness.
+This has been both a strength and a weakness.
 The platform was designed for blogging – that’s all!
-Not for corporate websites or worst still ecommerce, but people use it for this purpose through the addition of plug-ins.
+Not for corporate websites or, worse still, e-commerce, but businesses use it for this purpose through the addition of plug-ins.

 Want a module to add Google Analytics?
-There’s a WordPress plug in.
+There’s a WordPress plugin.
 Want to create sophisticated forms?
-There’s a WordPress plug in for that as well.
-Plug-ins are code components written by other people that add onto the core WordPress blog functionality.
-The average WordPress site now has nearly 40 plug-ins.
-That’s 40 lots of code written by different people (not checked or validated as there is no regulated marketplace!) all hoping to not conflict with each other, not slow the site down and not break when updates to the core software happen.
-Problem is ALL of these things DO happen.
-Building on WordPress with plug ins is like building on foundations of sand.
+There’s a WordPress plugin for that as well.
+Plug-ins are code components written by other people that add to the core WordPress blog functionality.
+The average WordPress site now has at least 40 plug-ins.
+That’s 40 lots of code written by different people (not checked or validated as there is no regulated marketplace!), all hoping to not conflict with each other, not slow the site down and not break when updates to the core software happen.
+The problem is ALL of these things DO happen.
+Building on WordPress with plugins is like building on the foundations of sand.

 HubSpot